Strikes and protests in February 2026 and how you may be impacted

 Louvre museum staff

-Strike action by staff at the Louvre, which began in December, appears close to ending after nearly two months.
+Strike action by staff at the Louvre, which began in mid-December, appears close to ending after nearly two months.

-Unions are expected to present a draft agreement to staff at a general assembly today, Monday, February 2.
+Unions are expected to present a draft agreement to staff at a general assembly today, Monday, February 2, following several weeks of rolling action.

-Union leaders are not calling for further strike action, although individual staff technically remain free to continue.
+Union leaders are not calling for further strike action at this stage, although staff technically remain free to continue the stoppage pending the outcome of the vote.

-The dispute centred on pay and working conditions, with a remaining sticking point reported to be a pay gap of around €200 per month between Louvre staff and workers directly employed by the Ministry of Culture.
+The dispute centres on pay and working conditions, including staff shortages—particularly among gallery security staff—and concerns over workplace safety.
+A remaining sticking point is reported to be a pay gap of around €200 per month between Louvre staff and workers directly employed by the Ministry of Culture.

 Since December, the museum has closed to the public on several Mondays and, on other days, opened late following staff meetings.
-The strike has reportedly cost the museum around €400,000 each day.
+The strike has reportedly cost the museum around €400,000 per day.

-If the agreement is approved, the Louvre is expected to return to normal opening hours this week, although some disruption cannot be ruled out at short notice.
+If the agreement is approved, the Louvre is expected to return to normal opening hours this week, although short-notice disruption cannot be ruled out.

 National civil service – Solidaires Fonction Publique